Microchip-MPLAB-Harmony/core_apps_pic32mk/apps/driver/usart/async/usart_echo/readme.md

 - Connect a micro USB cable to the USB DEBUG port J500
 - Connect a micro USB cable to the USB to UART port J400.
 This will enumerate as a COM port on the PC

+### Setting up PIC32MK MCA Curiosity Pro Board

+- Connect micro USB cable to the 'Debug USB' connector(J1) on the board to the computer.
+This will enumerate as a COM port on the PC

 ## Running the Application